phyrisrose/frontend-url-shortener/README.md

 # frontend-url-shortener

-A UI for a url shortener service
+A UI for a url shortener service.

+Designed to communicate with the folowing api [https://api.bely.me/docs](https://api.bely.me/docs)

 ## A word on design choices